zerospiel/docs/docs/admin/kof/kof-install.md

 5. This `ClusterDeployment` uses propagation of its `.metadata.labels` to the resulting `Cluster` because there are no `.spec.config.clusterLabels` here.
-    Only if you add them, please copy `.metadata.labels` there too.
+    If you add them, please copy `.metadata.labels` as well.

 6. The `kof-operator` [discovers](https://github.com/k0rdent/kof/blob/v{{{ extra.docsVersionInfo.kofVersions.kofDotVersion }}}/kof-operator/internal/controller/clusterdeployment_kof_cluster_role.go)
     the regional cluster by the location of the child cluster.
-    Only if you have more than one regional cluster in the same AWS region / Azure location / etc, and you want to connect the child cluster to specific regional cluster, add this regional cluster name to the `child-cluster.yaml` file in the `.metadata.labels`:
+    If you have more than one regional cluster in the same AWS region / Azure location / etc., and you want to connect the child cluster to specific regional cluster, add this regional cluster name to the `child-cluster.yaml` file in the `.metadata.labels`:
     ```yaml